apache/spark/UPDATING.md

 DagFileProcessor to Scheduler, so we can keep the default a bit higher: `30`.

 ## Airflow 2.0.0

+The 2.0 release of the Airflow is a significant upgrade, and includes substantial major changes, and some of them may be breaking.
+Existing code written for earlier versions of this project will may require updates to use this version.
+Sometimes necessary configuration changes are also required.
+This document describes the changes that have been made, and what you need to do to update your usage.

+If you experience issues or have questions, please file [an issue](https://github.com/apache/airflow/issues/new/choose).

+### Major changes

+This section describes the major changes that have been made in this release.

 ### The experimental REST API is disabled by default